ljavierrodriguez/curso-nodejs-4geeks/middleware.md

 - End the request/response cycle.
 - Invoke the next middleware function in the stack.

-If the current middleware function does not end the request/response cycle, it should invoke next() to pass control to the next middleware function.
+If the current middleware function does not end the request/response cycle, it should invoke `next()` to pass control to the next middleware function.
 Otherwise, the request would remain hung.

 An Express application can use the following types of middleware:

-1. Application-level Middleware
+1. Application-level Middleware.
-2. Addressing level Middleware
+2. Addressing level Middleware.
-3. Error management Middleware
+3. Error management Middleware.
-4. Incorporated Middleware
+4. Incorporated Middleware.
-5. 3rd party Middleware
+5. 3rd party Middleware.

 You can load the application and address-level middleware with an optional mounting access path.
 You can also load a series of middleware functions at once, which creates a middleware system sub-stack in a mounting point.

-To load the middleware function, call app.use(), specifying the middleware function.
-For example, the following code loads the myLogger middleware function before the route to the root access path (/).
+To load the middleware function, call `app.use()`, specifying the middleware function.
+For example, the following code loads the `myLogger` middleware function before the route to the root access path (/).

 ```javascript
 let express = require('express');